 Grab An Insta Photo At Churchhill Arms

-What makes this hidden gems in London so spectacular is that the building housing this eclectic pub and restaurant is literally dripping with flowers (depending on the season, of course!)
+What makes this hidden gem in London so spectacular is that the building housing this eclectic pub and restaurant is dripping with flowers (depending on the season, of course!)

-Word has it that this Churchill’s grandparents themselves visited this pub frequently.
+Word has it that Churchill’s grandparents themselves visited this pub frequently.
 Today you can feast on a variety of ale and Thai cuisine.

 Visit Little Venice And Walk The Canals

 Would you believe Venice in London?
 Well, kind of.
 The quirky residential neighborhood referred to as “Little Venice” is located where the Regent’s Canal meets the Grand Union Canal.

 At that location, a small group of waterways is formed called Little Venice.
 This area is one of the hidden gems in London because it is not widely known by most tourists.